-Causes of oral thrush
+About oral thrush

 Symptoms of oral thrush

-You should take your child to the GP if:
+Yes.
+You should take your child to the GP if your child:

 Oral thrush treatment

-Your doctor will probably prescribe antifungal drops or oral gel, which you use after each feed or meal for 10 days.
+But if your baby is having difficulty feeding or is irritable, your GP will probably prescribe antifungal drops or oral gel, which you use after each feed or meal for 10 days.